jwpconsulting/projectify/docs/rules.md

 WorkspaceUser instance.

 The workspace is inferred from the actual resource the user is calling the API on.
-For example, when updating a workspace board section, we resolve the workspace belonging to it by looking at the associated workspace board's workspace foreign key.
+For example, when updating a section, we resolve the workspace belonging to it by looking at the associated workspace board's workspace foreign key.
 The order of lookup operations is roughly: